Balbo Monument: Controversy

-At the time of this celebration, relations between Fascist Italy and the United States were friendly.
-In fact, they had been for most of the duration of the regime.
-Mussolini, Grandi, Balbo and others were recurringly portrayed in a positive light on American media, with Mussolini featured on the cover of Newsweek magazine as late as May 1940.
+The monument represents a portion of history but it is also valued as a piece of art and it stands as a symbol that has very different meanings for different groups of people.
+At the time of its installation, relations between Fascist Italy and the United States were friendly, as they had been for most of the duration of the regime.
+Mussolini, Grandi, Balbo and others were frequently portrayed in a positive light on American media, with Mussolini featured on the cover of Newsweek magazine as late as May 1940.
 Balbo in particular was hugely popular, especially in Chicago and New York.
+However, even at the time, local antifascist groups protested the monument, with the Italian Socialist Federation and the Italian League for the Rights of Man writing in a widely distributed leaflet: "“It is a disgrace that this murderer and terrorist should be received by Democratic America as the official representative of the Italian people."

 After the end of Second World War, the anti-fascist Italian ambassador to the United States Alberto Tarchiani requested that the tributes to Balbo be removed.
 Mayor Edward J. Kelly, surprised, reportedly asked: "Why?
 Didn't Balbo cross the Atlantic?"

 Balbo's pillar endured in spite of intermittent objections.
-In 2017 there was discussion about removing the monument, but as of September 2021 it remains in place.
+In 2017, after racist violence at the Charlottesville rally, there was discussion about renaming Balbo Drive and removing the monument due to Balbo's fascist ideology, as well as his regime as governor of Libya, under which he supported Italy’s forced annexation of Ethiopia.
+However, Italian-American civic groups protested the removals, arguing that Balbo was anti-Nazi - Balbo opposed Italy's alliance with Nazi Germany - and citing his importance to the Italian-American and aviation communities.
+In 2022, a city commission on monuments suggested its removal, meeting similar objections.
+As of December 2024, it remains in place.

 Mixed emotions about the monument survive to this day: some observers regard its link to Fascism as unacceptable, while older Chicago residents hold on to fond memories of an age of progress.